zyratlo/texera/textdb/textdb-perftest/README.md

 If you have a specific location for the test results to be stored, please specify it before running the class.

 Step 5-Review Test Results:
-Performance test results can be found in the corresponding folders in ./data-files/results/ or the result folder you previously specify.
+Performance test results can be found in the corresponding csv files in ./data-files/results/ or the result folder you previously specify.
-For example, test results for dictionary matcher can be found in ./data-files/results/queries/.
+For example, test results for regex matcher can be found in ./data-files/results/regex.csv.